TommyLindh2/lip/readme.md

 1. Download the latest LIP release from the link above.
 2. Add the SQL-procedures to your database by running the SQL-scripts (Important!
 Make sure you run the scripts on your database and NOT the master-database by selecting the correct database in the upper left corner)
-3. Run `EXEC lsp_setdatabasetimestamp` and `EXEC lsp_refreshldc` on your database.
-4. Restart the Lime Server component service (LDC).
+3. Restart the Lime Server component service (LDC).
-5. Restart the Lime CRM client.
+4. Restart the Lime CRM client.
-6. Import the `vba/lip.bas` file to your VBA.
+5. Import the `vba/lip.bas` file to your VBA.
-7. Import the `vba/FormProgress.frm` to your VBA.
+6. Import the `vba/FormProgress.frm` to your VBA.
-8. Type the command `lip.InstallLIP` in the Immediate-window of the VBA and press Enter to install all necessary modules.
+7. Type the command `lip.InstallLIP` in the Immediate-window of the VBA and press Enter to install all necessary modules.
 If you click Yes when LIP asks if it should also install the Package Builder, do not forget to also add the SQL procedures needed by the Package Builder manually afterwards.
 Follow the steps [here](https://github.com/Lundalogik/addon-lip-package-builder).
-9. Compile and save the VBA
+8. Compile and save the VBA
-10. Publish actionpads
+9. Publish actionpads

 ### Install a package
 To install a package, simply type your command in the Immediate-window of the VBA.
 There are three different installation methods: